 Ultimately parents SHOULD be the most important people in their kid’s lives.

 That being said, I know from personal experience that’s not always the case.
-In my own life, I grew up with an Alcoholic Father.
+In my own life, I grew up with an Alcoholic Father (click to read my article).
 I never doubted his love for me, but it certainly complicated my and my brother’s childhood.

 But for MANY kids, parents play an incredibly vital role in their development and well-being.
 This is due to:

-- Parents are your safety net for when life lets you down
+- Parents are your safety net for when life gets you down

 - They are your first and best teachers